tier4/caret_report/sample_autoware/README.md

 ### Build Autoware

 - Note:
-    - Before building Autoware, CARET needs to be enabled
+    - Before building Autoware, CARET needs to be enabled like the following commands

 ```sh
 cd ${autoware_dir}